 Did you know that there are supplements to help you maximise the benefits of your time at the gym before you even walk through the door?
-To help you out, we’ve looked at the benefits of pre-workouts, how to choose the best one for your goals, and done some digging into the best time to take a pre-workout.
+To help you out, we’ve looked at the benefits of pre-workouts and how to choose the best one for your goals.
+We’ve also done some digging into the best time to take a pre-workout.

 In this article, you’ll find: